ajherman/Graph/README.md

 Mission: Explore strange new colorings, seek out new independent sets and cliques, boldly prove facts about J(v,k,i) and related graphs.

-Sub-mission: "OK, I'll do it."
+Sub-mission: "OK, I'll do it." (crickets)